leoyu037/docker_tutorial/README.md

 ## Requirements

-This tutorial assumes that you already have latest version of Docker installed and an account on Dockerhub per the requirements below.
+This tutorial assumes that you already have latest version of Docker installed and an account on Dockerhub per the requirements below:

 - [Docker](https://store.docker.com/search?offering=community&type=edition)
   - Also available via homebrew for macOS: `brew cask install docker`
 - [Dockerhub Account](https://hub.docker.com/)
   - Register for a Dockerhub account

+No prior knowledge of Docker is required for this tutorial, but see [here](https://docs.docker.com/engine/docker-overview/) for an overview of the general concepts if you are interested.

 First, clone this repository: